thomasbeckford/blockchain-trivia/README.md

 1. The image of the trivia is not displayed on the overview page because the API was giving an error, so I replace it for one I got from internet.
 2. I used react context, Nextjs, MUI and Typescript to create this project.
 But I think nowadays the best option is use Tailwind & ChakraUI, its better, cleaner and faster.
 3. For web3 authentication I used Thirdweb, because I think is the safest and easiest way to do it.
 The only thing Im missing is the Sign message (and the server auth validation cookie, I think would be a good idea to add it).
+4. MISSING: react-hook-form.
+I think react-hook-form and yup (for form validation) are very good options.
+In this case, because of performance and time I prefer to set all the data on a context while I was navigating between trivia options insted of using an extra library.